deekshithsagar73/Statistical-Data_Analysis/README.md

 - Check visualizations and statistical evaluations included in the reports for insights into the results.

 This repository serves as a portfolio of my coursework, showcasing my understanding and application of key topics in statistical learning and data analysis.
+## License and Usage Policy

+This repository is for **educational purposes only**.

+- Redistribution, modification, or use of this code in any form without explicit permission from the author is strictly prohibited.
+- The contents are copyrighted and protected under intellectual property laws.

+If you have questions or need permission to use the code, please contact